Diego-LarrazM/Data-Eng-Project_INSArama_5IF/README.md

 - **Doha ES-SOUFI** — doha.es-soufi@insa-lyon.fr
 - **Jassir HABBA** — jassir.habba@insa-lyon.fr

-## Abstract
-This project presents the design and implementation of a complete data engineering system for cross-media recommendation across movies, TV series, and video games.
-Heterogeneous data from **IMDb** and **Metacritic** is ingested, processed, cleaned, and unified through automated pipelines orchestrated with Apache Airflow.

-Shared attributes such as genres, themes, ratings, reviews, and contributors are structured to support:
-- analytical studies using a **relational data warehouse**, and
-- similarity‑based recommendations using a **graph database**.

-The resulting platform enables cross‑domain discovery while highlighting audience preferences, critical reception, and market trends across different entertainment media.

-## 1. Introduction
+# 1. Introduction

-### 1.1 Project Context and Objectives
+## 1.1 Project Context and Objectives

-Movies, TV series, and video games are increasingly interconnected forms of entertainment.
-Users often transition between these media within the same genres, fictional universes, or narrative themes.
-Despite this convergence, the data describing these media types is typically stored and analyzed in isolation, which limits cross‑media analysis and recommendation capabilities.
+Movies, TV series, and video games are now closely connected forms of entertainment.
+Users often move from one medium to another within the same genre, universe, or theme.
+Despite this convergence, data describing these media is usually stored and analyzed separately, which limits cross-media analysis and recommendation capabilities.

-From a data engineering perspective, this project addresses the challenge of integrating **heterogeneous multimedia datasets** that differ in format, structure, semantics, and update frequency.
-Such integration requires robust ingestion mechanisms, well‑defined transformation pipelines, and carefully designed data models.
+From a data engineering perspective, this project addresses the challenge of integrating heterogeneous multimedia datasets into a unified analytical system.
+These datasets differ in format, structure, semantics, and update frequency, requiring well-defined ingestion, transformation, and modeling strategies.

-The main objective of this project is to design and implement an end‑to‑end data engineering pipeline that:
-- collects raw multimedia data from multiple sources,
-- cleans, normalizes, and enriches this data,
-- stores it in durable and analytics‑ready structures,
-- supports both aggregated analytical queries and relationship‑based recommendations.

-The architecture follows a layered approach composed of a **landing zone**, a **staging zone**, and a **production zone**, ensuring data durability, reproducibility, and clear separation of concerns.
-All data movements and transformations are orchestrated using **Apache Airflow**.
+The main objective of this project is to design and implement a complete data engineering pipeline that collects raw multimedia data, cleans and enriches it, and makes it available for analytics and recommendations.
+The architecture follows a layered approach with a landing zone, a staging zone, and a production zone, ensuring data durability and reproducibility.
+All data movements and transformations are orchestrated using Apache Airflow.

+In the production layer, the project supports both aggregated analytical queries and relationship-based exploration.
+This is achieved by combining a relational data model optimized for analytics with a graph-based model suited for similarity and recommendation use cases.

 ---

-### 1.2 Domain Description
+## 1.2 Domain Description

-The domain of this project is **cross‑media entertainment analysis**, focusing on movies, TV series, and video games.
-These media types share many descriptive attributes, such as genres, themes, contributors, release dates, and audience ratings, which makes them suitable for comparative analysis and similarity‑based exploration.
+The domain of this project is cross-media entertainment analysis, focusing on movies, TV series, and video games.
+These media types share common descriptive attributes such as genres, themes, contributors, and audience ratings, making them suitable for comparative and similarity-based analysis.

-By unifying datasets from different sources, the system enables exploration of links between media items across domains rather than restricting analysis to a single content type.
-This domain is particularly relevant for data engineering because it involves:
+The project uses structured metadata and review-related information to analyze how different forms of media are evaluated and how they relate to each other.
+By unifying these datasets, the system enables the exploration of links between media items across domains, rather than restricting analysis to a single content type.

-- multi‑source data integration,
-- semantic alignment of attributes,
-- hybrid analytical models combining relational and graph databases,
-- real‑world recommendation and market analysis use cases.
+This domain is particularly relevant for data engineering because it involves multi-source integration, semantic alignment of attributes, and hybrid analytical models.
+It also reflects real-world use cases in content recommendation, market analysis, and strategic decision-making in the entertainment industry.

 ---

-### 1.3 Research Questions
+## 1.3 Research Questions

 The data pipelines and analytical models implemented in this project are designed to answer the following research questions:

 - Which video games are most similar to a given movie or TV series based on shared genres, themes, and metadata?
-- Which attributes (genres, keywords, contributors) contribute most to strong cross‑media links and high ratings?
+- Which attributes (such as genres, keywords, or contributors) contribute the most to strong cross-media links and ratings, from a market analysis perspective?
-- How do recommendation results differ between a relational, feature‑based analytical model and a graph‑based similarity model?
+- How do recommendation results differ when using a feature-based analytical model compared to a graph-based similarity model?

-These questions directly guide the data modeling choices and the enrichment logic applied throughout the pipeline.
+These questions directly guide the data modeling choices, the enrichment logic applied in the staging zone, and the analytical structures implemented in the production zone.

----

-## 2. How to Run the Project
+# 2. How to Run the Project

 This project is fully containerized and can be executed locally using **Docker Compose**.
 All required services (Apache Airflow, PostgreSQL, MongoDB, Neo4j, analytics tools) are deployed as Docker containers.